 Having experience using all three breast implant brands, I recommend and have been using Allergan breast implants solely now because it has the thickest shell, minimizing leaking and bleeding of the molecules.

-Here we see a 43-year old patient post breast implant augmentation, using silicone smooth shelled implants.
+Here we see a 43-year old patient post breast implant augmentation, using silicone smooth shelled breast implant brands.